 The U.S. sued BP, Transocean and BP’s partners in the well, Mitsui & Co.
 (8031)’s MOEX Offshore 2007 and The Woodlands, Texas-based Anadarko Petroleum Corp.
-(APC), alleging violations of federal pollution laws.
+(APC:US), alleging violations of federal pollution laws.
 MOEX has settled the federal claims.

 “The timing of these proceedings has yet to be determined,” Lou Colasuonno, Transocean’s spill-litigation spokesman, said in a telephone interview.
 “But one thing is clear.
 We are confident in our case whenever we go to trial.”

 BP spokesman Scott Dean said in an e-mailed statement that the company has no comment beyond what it said in its own court filings seeking a delay in the liability phase of the trial until after the fairness hearing.

 “The fact that BP has not requested a complete stay of all litigation counsels in favor of granting this request,” lawyers for BP and the Plaintiffs Steering Committee said in an April 18 filing.
 “Indeed, it is routine for courts to grant a complete stay of all proceedings until after the fairness hearing -- relief that goes far beyond what BP is seeking here,” they said in the filing.

 Beverly Stafford, a Halliburton spokeswoman, had no immediate comment.

 The proposed delay of the liability trial “will inevitably delay recovery and restoration for fragile Gulf resources,” Justice Department lawyers said yesterday.
 “Under the proposals of defendants like BP, a matter ready for trial will sit and wait -- untried -- for close to one year or maybe more.”